What is the purpose of Check-In?

 End of Spring Semester

-All residents must remove their belongings from their room, complete an inventory checklist, and turn in all keys and temporary access cards that were assigned to them by the designated closing date and time to the Residential Service Desk.
+All residents must remove their belongings from their room, return the furniture to its original position, sweep the floor, and turn in all keys and temporary access cards that were assigned to them by the designated closing date and time to the Residential Service Desk.

 Can I check out between semesters?